-B. Voevodsky's motivic complexes The primary goal of this treatise is to develop the theory of Voevodsky motives, integrally over any base scheme8, within the framework of sheaves with transfers.
-Actually, we can define Voevodsky's motives with coefficients in an arbitrary ring Λ and prove all the results stated below in that case but we restrict this presentation to integral coefficients for simplicity.
-After refining and completing Suslin-Voevodsky's theory of relative cycles, we introduce the category $\mathscr{Sm}{\mathbf{Z},S}^{cor}$ of integral finite correspondences over smooth S-schemes and the related notion of (Nisnevich) sheaves with transfers over a base scheme S (Def.
+B Voevodsky's motivic complexes The primary goal of this treatise is to develop the theory of Voevodsky motives, integrally over any base scheme, within the framework of sheaves with transfers.
+Actually, we can define Voevodsky's motives with coefficients in an arbitrary ring $\Lambda$ and prove all the results stated below in that case, but we restrict this presentation to integral coefficients for simplicity.
+After refining and completing Suslin-Voevodsky's theory of relative cycles, we introduce the category $\mathscr{Sm}{Z,S}^{cor}$ of integral finite correspondences over smooth S-schemes and the related notion of (Nisnevich) sheaves with transfers over a base scheme S (Def.
 10.4.2) as in the usual case of a perfect base field.
 Following the idea of stable homotopy, we define the triangulated category DM(X) of stable motivic complexes (see Def.
-11.1.1) as the \mathbf{P}^1 -stabilization of the \mathbf{A}^1 -localization of the derived category of the (Grothendieck) abelian category of sheaves with transfers over S. One easily gets that the fibred category DM is equipped with the basic functoriality needed by the cross-functor formalism.
-The main difficulty is the localization property, property (Loc) in Paragraph A.5.1.
-Unfortunately, though all the functors involved in the formulation of (Loc) are well defined for DM, we can only prove this property when S and Z are smooth over some base scheme (see Prop.
+11.1.1) as the P-stabilization of the A-localization of the derived category of the (Grothendieck) abelian category of sheaves with transfers over S. One easily gets that the fibred category DM is equipped with the basic functoriality needed by the cross-functor formalism.
+The main difficulty is the localization property, labelled (Loc) in Paragraph A.5.1.
+Unfortunately, though all the functors involved in the formulation of (Loc) are well-defined for DM, we can only prove this property when S and Z are smooth over some base scheme (see Prop.
 11.4.2).
-This is not enough to apply Ayoub's results.
-However, we are able to construct the 6 operations for DM using the method of Deligne, used in [SGA4, XVII], and partially get the Grothendieck 6 functors formalism: 8In this introduction, all schemes will be assumed to be noetherian of finite dimension.

-- properties (1), (2), (3), - property (4) when f is an open immersion or f is projective and smooth, - property (5) when g is smooth or f is projective and smooth, - property (6) when f is projective and smooth, - Property (Loc) when S and Z are smooth over some common base scheme.
+In particular, the formalism of stable homotopy functors does not apply.
+However, we are able to construct the six operations for DM using the method of Deligne, used in [AGV73, XVII], and partially get the Grothendieck six functors formalism: Theorem 1 (see Th.
+11.4.5) The triangulated category DM, fibred over the category of schemes, satisfies the following part of the properties stated in Paragraph A.5.1: - properties (1), (2), (3) (i.e. the construction of $f!$ and f'! in $DM{\Lambda}$ for any separated morphism of finite type f), - property (4) when f is an open immersion or f is projective and smooth, - property (5) when g is smooth or f is projective and smooth, xх &lt;sup>11 In this introduction, all schemes will be assumed to be noetherian of finite dimension. - B Voevodsky's motivic complexes - property (6) when f is projective and smooth, - Property (Loc) when S and Z are smooth over some common base scheme.

-One of the application of this theory is that we get a well defined integral motivic cohomology theory for any scheme X: $$H^{n,m}{\mathcal{M}}(X,\mathbf{Z}) = \operatorname{Hom}{\mathrm{DM}(X)}(\mathbb{1}X,\mathbb{1}X(m)[n])$$ which enjoys the following properties (see section 11.2):
+One of the applications of this theory is that we get a well-defined integral motivic cohomology theory for any scheme X: $$H^{n,m}{\mathscr{M}}(X,\mathbf{Z}) = \operatorname{Hom}{\mathrm{DM}(X)}\left(\mathbbm{1}X,\mathbbm{1}X(m)[n]\right)$$ which enjoys the following properties (see section 11.2):